What can you do with an assortment of thrift store napkin rings? Especially when:

 Because, really - most of the time very little of the napkin is used (and if it is, like with BBQ chicken or something, wash it).

-I wrote all about using family napkin rings with cloth napkins a few years ago and how it can save money and lessen waste.
+I've mentioned using family napkin rings with cloth napkins a few years ago and how it can save money and lessen waste.

 We now have a collection of rings so that guests who stay for more than one meal with us can have their own ring, too.
 And I've had enough comments from friends and family ("where do you find all your different rings?") to know that others would appreciate a gift of mismatched napkin rings.